MicrosoftDocs/well-architected/well-architected/ai/data-design.md

 - When do you use cross-validation vs when do you split data between train/validation?

+#### Handling imbalanced data

+Not all data sets are balanced, in that sometimes its hard to get samples of representative data -- this is especially important for classification usage.
+For example, in a fraud detection solution, you might not have access to sufficient training data.
+In that case, you might need to oversample the minority data or under sample the majority data.
+Synthetic Minority Oversampling Technique (SMOTE) - <https://learn.microsoft.com/azure/machine-learning/component-reference/smote>

 ### Vectorization

 Any topics to talk about here?